salaboy/from-monolith-to-k8s/knative/func.md

 -d "{\"input\": \"salaboy\"}"
 ```

-# Routing Events to functions using Knative Eventing Brokers and Triggers
+# Gluing functions using Knative Eventing

-Remember that you need to have Knative Eventing installed in the target Cluster for this to work.
+**Note**: Remember that you need to have Knative Eventing installed in the target Cluster for this to work.
-First step is to make sure that we have a Knative Broker to route events to different services.
+First step is to make sure that we have a [Knative Broker](https://knative.dev/docs/eventing/broker/) to route events to different services.
 We can list brokers with `kubectl get brokers` or create a new one by running:

 ```
 kubectl create -f - <<EOF